-Donna A. Harman is 61 years old and has served as a director of PCA since December 2019.
+Donna A. Harman is 62 years old and has served as a director of PCA since December 2019.
 She served as President and Chief Executive Officer of American Forest and Paper Association (AF&PA), the national trade association of the paper and wood products industries, from 2007 until her retirement in 2019.
 Earlier in her career, she held positions as AF&PA's senior vice president, policy and government affairs, served in governmental affairs for Champion International Corporation and The Dow Chemical Company and served as a legislative assistant in Congress.
 Ms. Harman is the 2019 recipient of the Bryce Harlow award, which recognizes her exemplary career in business-government relations.
 Ms. Harman was chosen to serve on our board primarily for her considerable experience with sustainability, public policy matters relevant to our industry and senior leadership experience, through her service as president of AF&PA for more than one decade.
+Ms. Harman self identifies as a Caucasian female.

-Robert C. Lyons is 57 years old and has served as a director of PCA since August 2011.
+Robert C. Lyons is 58 years old and has served as a director of PCA since August 2011.
 Mr. Lyons has served as Executive Vice President and President-Rail North America of GATX Corporation, a rail, marine and industrial equipment leasing company, since August 2018 and as Chief Financial Officer of GATX from November 2004 to August 2018.
+Mr. Lyons will become the Chief Executive Officer of GATX in April 2022 and will be nominated for election to the board of directors of GATX at that time.
 Mr. Lyons has been employed by GATX since 1997 and was promoted through the treasury and investor relations departments before being elected Vice President, Investor Relations in 2002.
 Prior to his employment with GATX, Mr. Lyons worked for the Financial Relations Board and in the corporate banking division of The Bank of Tokyo-Mitsubishi.
 Mr. Lyons was chosen to serve on our board primarily for his extensive financial and accounting background, experience as a business unit president and chief financial officer of a public company, and his familiarity with strategic and business issues and risks for companies similarly situated to PCA.
+Mr. Lyons self identifies as a Caucasian male.

-Thomas P. Maurer is 69 years old and has served as a director of PCA since May 2014.
+Thomas P. Maurer is 70 years old and has served as a director of PCA since May 2014.
 Mr. Maurer spent his entire career with Ernst & Young, LLP, a global professional services firm, from 1973 until his retirement in 2011.
 He served as the global coordinating partner on the audits of large companies primarily in the manufacturing and consumer products industries.
 Mr. Maurer was a member of the Ernst & Young Global Account Partner Group and he served two terms on the Ernst & Young Partner Advisory Council.
 Mr. Maurer also served as the leader of the Retail, Consumer Products and Industrial Products Group in Ernst & Young's Chicago office.
 Mr. Maurer is also a director of Lamb Weston Holdings, Inc. Mr. Maurer was chosen to serve on our board primarily for his experience working with and assisting similarly situated companies to ours, his extensive financial and accounting background and his knowledge of similarly situated manufacturing companies.
+Mr. Maurer self identifies as a Caucasian male.